pichlermarc/advanced-software-engineering/RapidGuestRegistration/RapidGuestRegistration.Client/docs/DefaultApi.md

 <a name="gettableatlocation"></a>
 # **GetTableAtLocation**
-> Object GetTableAtLocation (long locationId, long tableId)
+> Table GetTableAtLocation (long locationId, long tableId)

 Get your tables